salesforce-heroku-workshops/enterprise-java-developer/index.md

 This commits your changes to your local Git repository.
 Those changes need to be pushed to Heroku.

-1. Select the project's context menu
+1. In Eclipse select the project's context menu
 2. Select `Team`
 3. Select `Push to Upstream`